emberlzhang/coaching_app/README.md

 # Welcome to Coachly, the Coach Booking App

+This project is built with Next.js, Prisma, and PostgreSQL.

 Features:

 1. Coaches can add slots of availability to their calendars.
 These slots are always 2 hours long and each slot can be booked by exactly 1 student.